Sulfated Alcian Blue (SAB) Stain

 APPLICATION:

-Newcomer Supply Sulfated Alcian Blue (SAB) Stain assists in identifying the extraneous protein deposits of amyloidosis, specifically in myocardial and renal biopsy specimens.
+Newcomer Supply Sulfated Alcian Blue (SAB) Stain for Amyloid assists in identifying the extraneous protein deposits of amyloidosis, specifically in myocardial and renal biopsy specimens.

 METHOD: